Watch a quick demo or schedule time with us.

 With Google Drive, it’s easy to manage all types of files and content, including videos.

 But sharing in Google Drive has some idiosyncrasies!
 Here’s how to share videos on Google Drive:

 There are several ways to do it:

-To know which to pick, you need to determine your intent for sharing.
-Your intent could range from wanting to share it publicly, sharing it with a link, or - if you want to share it with a prospect, client or customer - share it by email.
+How you share it is based on what you want to accomplish.
+If you wan to share it publicly, sharing it with a link, or - if you want to share it with a prospect, client or customer - share it by email.

 Sharing and organizing content on Google Drive becomes progressively more difficult when you have a huge content library.
 An abundance of assets will lead to you always struggling to find the right content at the right time.

 If you find yourself with many assets you need to share regularly, a common problem in sales and marketing especially, you will find specific content management tools quite helpful.
 A sales enablement tool like Content Camel helps you organize your content library, share and track links.
 You can share any file type like videos with custom links on your domain and track their performance.

 Here’s a step-by-step guide on how to share videos on Google Drive:

 You can share videos on Google Drive in three ways, depending on your intent, as we discussed earlier in the article.